Effect of control procedures on the evolution of entanglement in open quantum systems: Dynamic decoupling and the effect on ESD

 \subsubsection{Dephasing under Bang-Bang dynamics}

-The aim of Bang-Bang decoupling, acting on the system of interest, is to hit it with a sequence of fast radio-frequency pulses with the aim of slowing down decoherence (see FIG. \ref{pulse_bang}).
+The function of Bang-Bang decoupling is to hit the system of interest with a sequence of fast radio-frequency pulses with the aim of slowing down decoherence (see FIG. \ref{pulse_bang}).
 Adding the radio frequency term to the system-plus-bath Hamiltonian $H_0$ (Eq. (\ref{qnd})), we get

 where $t_p^{(n)} = t_0 +n\Delta t,~ n= 1,2,\cdots,n_p$, and